gdlc/EPI809/HW.md

 ## HW2: Multiple Linear Regression

-Due Feb 24th in D2L
+Due Tr February 25th in D2L

 In the HW you will use the [gout](https://github.com/gdlc/EPI809/blob/master/gout.txt) data set available in our github repository.